sarahrag/Project_Digitalisation/Subscriber/README.md

 Subscribe to the AWS Endpoint to save and visualize the data from MQTT messages

 The Python file `subscribe.py` connects to the AWS IoT Core Endpoint and the topic, both specified in the file itself.
+You have to make sure that you provide your personal AWS IoT Core endpoint in line 20.

-AWS IoT Core use authentication over TLS, therefore you need the certificate, the private and public key and the root CA for AWS IoT.
-You have to add these to the certificates folder, with the following file names:
+AWS IoT Core use authentication over TLS, therefore you need the certificate, the private key and the root CA for AWS IoT.
+Make sure you have added them to the certificates folder.

-- `certificate.pem.crt`
-- `private.pem.key`
-- `public.pem.key`
-- `root.pem`

 To start the subscriber you have to start a development environment like PyCharm and run code there.
 If you want to run it in a terminal, the plotting has to be disabled, by setting `SHOW_PLOT` in line 25 to `False`.
-After that you can also run:
+After that you can also
+run:

 `python3 subscriber.py`